-- The proposed project will require limited outages.
-Coordination with PJM is required to assess the number or outages, the duration, and the timing of the outage.
-Until this occurs, the full extent of outage related information is not yet known.
-However, the Exelon Transmission System Operations organization is highly adept at managing the Exelon utilities transmission grid, including dealing with planned and unplanned outages.
-Upon selection, ACE will immediately begin substantial development activities and can leverage the Exelon Transmission System Operations organization to study and submit outage requests that coordinate with other scheduled outages or implemented when they are the least impactful to customers. - Identify supply chain constraints or material procurement risks that may impact the project.
+- Identify supply chain constraints or material procurement risks that may impact the project.
 At this time, we are not aware of any supply chain constraints or material procurement risks that may impact the project.
 However, we are aware of the global supply and labor challenges affecting many industries.
-We believe that some impact will be felt here but as a member of the Exelon family, ACE will take advantage of Exelon's robust procurement process and the experience capable of managing this risk.
+We believe that some impact will be felt here but as a member of the Exelon companies, ACE will take advantage of Exelon's robust procurement process and the experience capable of managing this risk.
 Exelon subsidiaries and affiliates typically procure well over \$1 billion in materials and services every year and can manage supply chain constraints.
-Upon selection, ACE will commence development activities and will be able to more accurately gage supply chain constraints that may directly affect this project.
+Upon selection, ACE will commence development activities and will be able to more accurately gauge supply chain constraints that may directly affect this project.
 Additionally, included in Attachment ACE-4: Risk Register, we've identified other risk areas of possible concern. - Identify project-on-project risks related to the timing or completion of other transmission and offshore wind projects built to achieve the New Jersey public policy requirement.

 We are aware of the difficulties that offshore wind developers have recently expressed and the associated delays with multiple offshore wind farms.
 It is possible that offshore wind developers will continue to encounter delays to the point where the transmission for offshore wind is built but the generation is not ready.
 Conversely, we know that project-on-project risk can work the other way.
 For this reason, ACE, as the most experienced transmission developer in southern New Jersey, provides New Jersey customers with the best opportunity to build the transmission facilities needed to interconnect offshore wind on time and on budget.
-The ability is a significant benefit and will mitigate the biggest risk that most transmission developers will encounter that leads to delays in needed transmission facilities.

-Describe and provide proposed contractual language for any project schedule guarantees, including but not limited to guaranteed in-service date(s), financial assurance mechanisms, financial commitments contingent on meeting targeted commercial online dates, and delay damage or liquidated damage payment provisions, that have been proposed.
+The ability for ACE to build the project in an existing right-of-way is a significant benefit and will mitigate the biggest risk that most transmission developers will encounter that leads to delays in needed transmission facilities. - Describe and provide proposed contractual language for any project schedule guarantees, including but not limited to guaranteed in-service date(s), financial assurance mechanisms, financial commitments contingent on meeting targeted commercial online dates, and delay damage or liquidated damage payment provisions, that have been proposed.